 NOTE: Use care when cleaning the filter element.
 The filter element and/or seal surface may be damaged by tapping too hard or hitting on an uneven surface or sharp edge.
-Washing the element in water or cleaning solution is not recommended.
+Washing the paper element in water or cleaning solution is not recommended.
 Do not try to clean the element with compressed air.
+Do not oil the paper element.
 Remember, replacing a filter is less expensive than replacing a dusted engine.